 Ride Sharing Is Being Pushed Towards 100% Electric Vehicles

 You’ve probably already heard that the California Clean Miles Standard has been approved and will start going into effect in 2023.
-One major part of this bill is the requirement for rideshare operators, namely Uber and Lyft, to migrate to electric vehicles by the end of this decade.
+One major part of this bill is the requirement for transportation network companies (TNCs), namely Uber and Lyft, to migrate to electric vehicles by the end of this decade.
 By 2027, the strict state mandates that 50% of their fleet be green and 90% by 2030.
 To support this, the California Public Utilities Commission plans to control the prices of EVs for owners, access to charging stations, as well as the cost of recharging.

 Even before California put this rule in writing, ridesharing companies were planning a shift to electric fleets.
 Uber has committed $800 million to assist its drivers in replacing their gas cars for electric; Lyft plans to convert 100% of its rides to renewable energy sources by the year 2030.